tpm-rs/governance/project-docs/CHARTER.md

 eligible to be elected to the Steering Committee in an individual capacity as provided in section 3.2.

+**5.4 Sponsored Seats**.
+Removing a Sponsored Steering Committee member results in an empty "Vacated Sponsored Seat", but does not permanently remove the seat from the Steering Committee.
+Any such vacated seat remains available and may be filled by the Sponsoring entity by written notice to the Steering Committee.
+Vacated seats are inactive and do not count towards any quorum or majority requirements for any decisions made by the Steering Committee.
+A Sponsored seat may be permanently abandoned by written notice from the Sponsoring entity to the Steering Committee.
+New Sponsored Seats may be created by a 3/4 majority vote of existing Steering Committee members.

 ## 6. Trademarks

 Any names, trademarks, service marks, logos, mascots, or similar indicators of